Briza media L.

 Bloom Time: May to August, 12 weeks from spring sowing

-Briza media is a rhizomatous, creeping, warm-season ornamental grass that features a clump of narrow, erect, green leaves, typically growing up to 15 inches (37.5 cm) tall.
-Tiny, greenish flowers appear in spring in loose, airy panicles atop stems rising well above the foliage clump up to 3 feet (90 cm) tall.
-Flowers give way to flattened hop-like, purplish-maturing-to-tan seed heads which dangle on thread-like stems and quiver in the slightest breeze, thus giving rise to the common name.
+Briza media is a rhizomatous, creeping, warm-season ornamental grass with a clump of erect narrow green leaves, typically growing up to 15 inches (37.5 cm) tall.
+Tiny, greenish flowers appear in spring in loose, airy panicles atop stems rising to 3 feet (90 cm) above the foliage.
+Then, flowers give way to flattened hop-like, purplish-maturing-to-tan seed heads, which dangle on thread-like stems and quiver in the slightest breeze, thus giving rise to the common name.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Quaking Grass has no special germination requirements and so can be sown at any time of the year to raise plants.
-As with most grass seed, this means that seed can also be sown successfully in open ground in both autumn and spring.
+Quaking Grass has no special germination requirements and can be sown at any time of the year to raise plants.
+As with most grass seeds, this means that seeds can also be sown successfully on open ground in both autumn and spring.

 It is slow-growing grass and so will take time to establish from seed.
-It is best sown in small quantities to add interest as a minor component of a mixture, with the main ground cover provided by other companion grass species.
+Therefore, it is best sown in small quantities to add interest as a minor mixture component, with the main ground cover provided by other companion grass species.

 - Back to genus Briza